Niaz Ahmed Jhakkar

-Niaz Ahmed Jakhar (نیاز احمد جاکھر or نیاز احمد جکھڑ) is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till January 2023.
+Niaz Ahmed Jhakkar (نیاز احمد جاکھر or نیاز احمد جکھڑ; 18 July 1954 – 11 March 2026) was a Pakistani politician who served as a member of the National Assembly of Pakistan from August 2018 till January 2023.

 Political career

-He was elected to the National Assembly of Pakistan from NA-139 Layyah-I as a candidate of Pakistan People's Party (PPP) in the 1988 Pakistani general election.
+Jhakkar was elected to the National Assembly of Pakistan from NA-139 Layyah-I as a candidate of the Pakistan People's Party (PPP) in the 1988 Pakistani general election.
 He received 43,056 votes and defeated Syed Muhammad Khurshid Ahmed Shah Bukhari, a candidate of Pakistan Awami Ittehad.

-He contested the 1990 Pakistani general election from NA-139 Layyah-I as a candidate of Pakistan Democratic Alliance (PDA), but was unsuccessful.
+He contested the 1990 Pakistani general election from NA-139 Layyah-I as a candidate of the Pakistan Democratic Alliance (PDA), but was unsuccessful.
 He received 43,180 votes and was defeated by Syed Muhammad Khurshid Ahmed Shah Bukhari, a candidate of Islami Jamhoori Ittehad (IJI).

-He was re-elected to the National Assembly from NA-139 Layyah-I as a candidate of PPP in the 1993 Pakistani general election.
-He received 64,650 votes and defeated Malik Ghulam Haider Thind, a candidate of Pakistan Muslim League (N) (PML(N)).
+Jhakkar was re-elected to the National Assembly from NA-139 Layyah-I as a candidate of PPP in the 1993 Pakistani general election.
+He received 64,650 votes and defeated Malik Ghulam Haider Thind, a candidate of the Pakistan Muslim League (N) (PML(N)).

 He contested the 1997 Pakistani general election from NA-139 Layyah-I as a candidate of PPP, but was unsuccessful.
-He received 37,933 votes and was defeated by Malik Ghulam Haider Thind, a candidate of PML(N).
+He received 37,933 votes and was defeated by Malik Ghulam Haider Thind, a candidate of the PML(N).

-He was re-elected to the National Assembly from NA-182 Layyah-II as a candidate of Pakistan People's Party (PPP) in the 2002 Pakistani general election.
-He received 74,932 votes and defeated Malik Ghulam Haider Thind, a candidate of Pakistan Muslim League (Q) (PML(Q)).
+Jhakkar was re-elected to the National Assembly from NA-182 Layyah-II as a candidate of the Pakistan People's Party (PPP) in the 2002 Pakistani general election.
+He received 74,932 votes and defeated Malik Ghulam Haider Thind, a candidate of the Pakistan Muslim League (Q) (PML(Q)).

 He contested the 2008 Pakistani general election from NA-182 Layyah-II as a candidate of PML(Q), but was unsuccessful.
 He received votes and was defeated by Syed Muhammad Saqlain Shah Bukhari, a candidate of PML(N).

-He contested the 2013 Pakistani general election from NA-182 Layyah-II as an independent candidate, but was unsuccessful.
-He received 74,719 votes and was defeated by Syed Muhammad Saqlain Shah Bukhari, a candidate of PML(N).
+Jhakkar contested the 2013 Pakistani general election from NA-182 Layyah-II as an independent candidate, but was unsuccessful.
+He received 74,719 votes and was defeated by Syed Muhammad Saqlain Shah Bukhari, a candidate of the PML(N).

 He joined Pakistan Tehreek-e-Insaf (PTI) on 7 December 2014.

-He was elected to the National Assembly of Pakistan from NA-188 (Layyah-II) as a candidate of PTI in the 2018 Pakistani general election.
-He received 109,854 votes and defeated Syed Muhammad Saqlain Shah Bukhari, a candidate of PML(N).
+Jhakkar was elected to the National Assembly of Pakistan from NA-188 (Layyah-II) as a candidate of PTI in the 2018 Pakistani general election.
+He received 109,854 votes and defeated Syed Muhammad Saqlain Shah Bukhari, a candidate of the PML(N).

+Death

+Jhakkar died in his hometown of Layyah, Punjab, on 11 March 2026, at the age of 71.